angular/angular/aio/content/guide/reactive-forms.md

 <div class="alert is-helpful">

-*Note*: You can define the control with just the initial value, but if your controls need sync or async validation, you can easily add sync and async validators as the second and third items in the array.
+*Note*: You can define the control with just the initial value, but if your controls need sync or async validation, add sync and async validators as the second and third items in the array.

 </div>

-Now compare the two paths to achieve the same result.
+Compare the two paths to achieve the same result.

 <code-tabs>